 La Rosière - sunny, snowy, and family friendly

 La Rosière also known as ‘La Ros’ is in the commune of Montvalezan, in the Tarentaise valley and is perched high up above Bourg-St-Maurice, at the same altitude as Val d’Isère.
 South facing and sunny, the ski area of l’Espace San Bernardo caters for all abilities including plenty of lift accessible off-piste.
 Linked to La Thuile in Italy, day trips by ski over the border are an attractive feature.
-La Ros has an alpine feel compared to some other purpose built ski resorts, a pleasant ambience and gets heaps of snow.
-For lodgings it has plenty of ski chalets and apartments.
+La Ros has a pleasant alpine feel compared to some other purpose built ski resorts, and gets heaps of snow.
+For lodgings it has plenty of ski chalets and apartments to rent.
 Après-ski is quiet, although the igloo bar at the base of the Plan du Repos chairlift is fun, and there is a selection of restaurants in the village and in Les Eucherts.

 A guide to La Rosière